Polish Rally Championship: History

 In 1980s for a title fight Marian Bublewicz and Andrzej Koper.
 They imported Japanese sports cars and Renault.
 Only in 1987 Bublewicz won championship in Polonez 2000. so it was amazing.
 In 1989–1992 Bublewicz had no equal.
 In 1993 he purchased Ford Escort Cosworth for next title, but new car was not ready for the first in season Zimowy Rajd Dolnośląski.
 He started in hired Ford Sierra.
 For unknown reasons, he lost car and hit in tree.
 Marian Bublewicz died in hospital.
 Polish fans and PZM were shocked.
 Bublewicz's fatal crash caused work on security.

-In 1990s for title going Paweł Przybylski, Krzysztof Hołowczyc, Robert Gryczyński and Janusz Kulig.
-All the leading drivers have top cars from World Rally Championship and rivalry was very hard.
+In the 1990s for title going Paweł Przybylski, Krzysztof Hołowczyc, Robert Gryczyński and Janusz Kulig.
+All the leading drivers have cars from World Rally Championship.